oci-landing-zones/oci-landing-zone-operating-entities/examples/oci-learn-lz/exercise2/readme.md

 &nbsp;

-After finalizing this exercise you have now a coherent set of artifacts: a design, a versioned configuration, OCI instantiated resources, and an ORM stack that contains the statefile.
+After finalizing this exercise you have now a coherent set of artifacts: a design, a versioned configuration, OCI instantiated resources, and an ORM stack that contains the state file.

 Thank you for executing these exercises.
-More follow-up exercises will be added soon.
+More follow-up exercises will be added soon, for new domains and north-south and east-west communications.
 Don't hesitate to reach out for any related topic.

 &nbsp;